petabyt/windows-gtk/README.md

 the [mlinstall](https://github.com/petabyt/mlinstall/) project.

 See `example/` for a quick example.
-Or, use this one liner:
+You can compile it with this one liner:
 ```
 x86_64-w64-mingw32-gcc main.c -Iwin32/include win32/lib/* -o test.exe
 ```